 - Breast shells to protect sore moms (on Amazon).

-- Medela shields to help difficult latches (click to see pricing).
+- Medela shields to help with difficult latches (click to see pricing).

 - Lanolin cream (on Amazon) – but be sure to shop prices at your local grocery stores with a baby section.